WHO-Collaboratory/simex/README.md

 well as interventions such as social distancing measures, isolation and vaccination.
 It uses an age-structured SEIR compartmental model with country-specific age demographics and contact rates.
 The simplest way to interact with the tool is to use the [Shiny App](https://portal.who.int/eios-colab/rconnect/simex).
-If you have the package installed, you can also launch it locally using `simex::run_shiny()`.